stan-fmrg/Snakemake_haps/README.md

 #### 2.3 Steps for running "Snakemake_haps" without QC step **(Not suggested)**.

 In the same way as before, "Snakemake_haps" can be used for variant analysis and haplotype calling, however it is possitble to skip the QC step of the sequencing reads, which can take a huge amount of time.
-To do that, [build_hap_config.py] script has to be run by using the option _-p_ as False (Default value = False).
+To do that, [build_hap_config.py] script has to be run by using the option **"-p"** as False (Default value = False).

 ```
 #Run the build_hap_config.py script